JeeWeetje/iot-workshop/TheThingsNetwork.md

     }
     ```

-5. Test before you can save the converter function.
-Again, enter eg '2A00' in the payload and click **Test**.
-The converted JSON message should become visible
+5. Again, you have to test this converter function before you can save the function.
+Again, enter eg. '2A00' in the payload and click **Test**.
+The hexidecimal payload entered is shown in JSON format with rearranged elements as test result
 6. Finally, scroll to the bottom of the page and click **Save**
 7. Go back to your data overview.
 Now you should see something like this: